paul-m/redactomatic/README.md

 What is it?
 ----

 A Twitter anonymizer.
-(Not really.)
+(Not really.
+OK.
+Maybe.
+But not.)

 That is, it will 'redact' identifying information from any Twitter status update with the hashtag `#redacted`.